IgorDGomes/Oasis-Legacy-Bank/README.md

 This project is licensed under the [MIT License](./LICENSE).

-Feel free to use, modify, and distribute the code in accordance with the terms of the license.
+Feel free to use the code in accordance with the terms of the license.
 If you use this project in your own work, consider giving credit to the original authors by linking back to this repository.

 <!--